 Control Rackets – Built for Precision

 Control rackets focus on accuracy, maneuverability, and shot placement.
-With round shapes, lower balance points, and softer materials, they help players maintain better consistency and touch on the court.
+Their round shapes, lower balance points, and softer materials help players maintain better consistency and touch on the court.

 Best for: Beginners and strategic players